Stephen Hawking’s Exciting New Paper Shows How We Can Test For The Existence Of Parallel Universes

 According to Thomas Hertog, the Belgian professor was able to get together with Stephen Hawking before he passed away, and received Hawking’s approval and blessing before he submitted the last revisions to the parallel universe paper.

-It is reported that while the new paper is due to be published soon, once final reviews have been completed, that a top journal will be publishing the new study, although at this point in time the name of the journal has not been released to the public.
+It is reported that while the new paper is due to be published soon, once final reviews have been completed, a top journal will be publishing the new study, although at this point in time, the name of the journal has not been released to the public.

 If Hawking and Hertog’s paper does indeed provide a way to prove the existence of parallel universes around us, Professor Hertog would be eligible to win a Noble Prize.
 Stephen Hawking, on the other hand, would not.
-This is because as the rules stand right now, Noble Prizes are not allowed to be handed out posthumously.
+This is because, as the rules stand right now, Noble Prizes are not allowed to be handed out posthumously.

-The thought of Hawking missing out on a Noble Prize is one that saddens Professor Thomas Hertog immensely, as News Corp Australia report.
+The thought of Hawking missing out on a Noble Prize is one that saddens Professor Thomas Hertog immensely, as News Corp Australia reported.

 “This was Stephen: to boldly go where Star Trek fears to tread.
 He has often been nominated for the Nobel and should have won it.
 Now he never can.”

-While there is no date officially set for Stephen Hawking and Thomas Hertog’s new paper on proving the existence of parallel universes, many will be watching and waiting for the announcement of what could possibly be one of the most groundbreaking studies ever published.
+While there is no official date set for Stephen Hawking and Thomas Hertog’s new paper on proving the existence of parallel universes, many will be watching and waiting for the announcement of what could possibly be one of the most groundbreaking studies ever published.